-At the core of all Harley-Davidson Motorcycle is an invisible Hadron Collider forcing power and freedom to react wildly together.
+At the core of all Harley-Davidson Motorcycles is an invisible Hadron Collider forcing power and freedom to react wildly together.
 The Street 500 is no different and we had a blast burning through the city streets.

-Our day was unfortunately coming to end though.
+Our urban adventure was unfortunately coming to end though.
 We were looking for that last injection of misadventure and decided we’d go underground to get the hit.
 Where better to find that true sense of freedom in your city than an empty tunnel beneath the chaos above?

 Consumed by speed, driven by misadventure and suffocated by the magnified roar of the 500s, it was a truly epic way to finish our urban adventure.

 Photography and Videography by Daniel Bolt

 Go wild in the city…